-The Legal Information Institute at Cornell Law School describes the Geneva Conventions as, “a series of treaties on the treatment of civilians, prisoners of war (POWs) and soldiers who are otherwise rendered hors de combat, or incapable of fighting.”
-In other words, as the International Committee of the Red Cross says, the treaties “limit the barbarity of war” and “protect people who do not take part in the fighting (civilians, medics, aid workers) and those who can no longer fight (wounded, sick and shipwrecked troops, prisoners of war)."
+The International Committee of the Red Cross says the treaties of the Geneva Conventions “limit the barbarity of war” and “protect people who do not take part in the fighting (civilians, medics, aid workers) and those who can no longer fight (wounded, sick and shipwrecked troops, prisoners of war)."

 In a post-debate discussion with Senator Rand Paul last night, Media Matters caught the following exchange: